aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-Gets and sets the author of the file.
+the author of the file.
 It''s not set, check [BuiltInDocumentPropertyCollection.getAuthor()](../../com.aspose.cells/builtindocumentpropertycollection\#getAuthor--) first, then check the user of Environment.

 **Returns:**
 java.lang.String